-Want a tip on how to save money on your next eye exam and when it's time to purchase new eyeglasses or contact lenses?
+Want to save money on your next eye exam and on new eyeglasses or contact lenses?

-If you're uncertain whether you have vision care benefits at work, contact your Human Resources department.
-You may be able to start making smarter buying decisions today by taking advantage of vision care benefits offered by companies like VSP.
+If you're uncertain whether you have vision care benefits at work, contact your employer's Human Resources department.

 VSP Vision Care is the largest vision insurance company in the United States.
 According to the company's website, one in five Americans is covered by a VSP plan that offers vision care and eyewear benefits.

-If you're lucky enough to be enrolled in a VSP plan (or a comparable vision benefits plan, such as EyeMed) through work, you can take advantage of significant savings when purchasing eye care and eyewear.
+If you're enrolled in a VSP plan (or a comparable vision benefits plan, such as EyeMed) through work, you can take advantage of significant savings when purchasing eye care and eyewear.